-SmartCore Board Wiring Pinout
+SmartCore CPU A5200 Board Wiring Pinout

-The SmartCore board (SCM or MAIN) contains circuitry for the two speed sensor inputs, six analog inputs, six analog outputs, 3 serial ports, and 24 discrete inputs.
-The speed sensor input is from a magnetic pick-up, each Analog input may be 4-20 mA or 0-5 V, and two of the serial ports, may be RS-232, RS-422, or RS-485.
-The other serial port is a dedicated RS-232 port.
+The SmartCore CPU A5200 board (SCM or MAIN) contains circuitry for the two speed sensor inputs, four Ethernet ports, six analog inputs, six analog outputs, two serial ports, two actuator outputs, two CANbus ports and 24 discrete inputs.
+The speed sensor input is from a magnetic pick-up, each Analog input is a 4-20 mA, and the two serial ports, may be RS-232, RS-422, or RS-485.